06 Oct How to get from Hong Kong International Airport to the City

 Round trip tickets for stays longer than 24 hours

-Details for round trip tickets for single travellers can be found here – the 30 day return ticket to Kowloon / Hong Kong Station can also be bought here at a discount (usual price HK $205, discounted price, HK $131).
+Details for round trip tickets for single travellers can be found here.
+The 30 day return ticket to Kowloon / Hong Kong Station can also be bought here at a discount.
+The usual price is HK $205, the discounted price is HK $131).

 The MTR often run promotions in the summer for free or discounted travel on the airport express train for children and seniors.
 This is certainly worth looking into if you are travelling as a family between July and September.